Privacy Notices – Water & Electricity

 As utility service providers, we regularly collect personal data as part of our services and legal obligations.
 We typically collect personal data:

-• Through calls received at the Customer Care Department of the three entities.
+- Through calls/emails/visits received at the Customer Care Department of the three entities.

 4. What personal data do we process?